 Can We Have a Little Fun in Business Please

-I have a friend who’s partnered with Plexus, like I am, and in Plexus we deal with gut health so we deal with a lot of stuff concerning poop.
+I have a friend who’s partnered with Plexus, and in Plexus we deal with gut health so we deal with a lot of stuff concerning poop.
 Girls, she’s got poop pajama pants, poop shirts, and a poop key-chain.

 She embraces the ridiculous and the absurd.
 She’s taking her business and having fun with it!